Bairdo/gasket/docs/README.authentication.md

 ```

 ## Wireless
-For instructions on how to setup gasket and link022 see [link022 gasket readme](https://github.com/google/link022/blob/master/demo/README.gasket.md)
+For instructions on how to setup Gasket and link022 see [link022 gasket readme](https://github.com/google/link022/blob/master/demo/README.gasket.md)
 The network is similar to the wired example however there are few key changes.
-1) Internet node is replaced by the Link022GW, the key difference is that it is running the GNMI client, and FreeRADIUS.
+1) Internet node is replaced by the Link022GW, the key difference is that it is running the GNMI client and FreeRADIUS.
 2) Instead of an authenticator the link022APs handle the authentication, using WPA2 Enterprise.
 3) The controller must be connected to the data plane (and control plane).